keepsimple logo

 Step 8: Editing

-After finishing work on the design, I started editing the project texts.
+After finishing the design, I started editing the project texts.
 At this point, only the Russian version was ready.
-The goal was to make it as readable as possible for the Russian audience before starting the translation into English.
+Before starting the translation into English, the goal was to make it as readable as possible for the Russian audience.

 This step took two weeks.
 Editing was carried out on Monday through Friday evenings, 3 hours a day, and was done by March 30th.
 At this point, I have worked on the project for 290 hours.